storacha/RFC/rfc/ipni-w3c.md

 ## Proposal
 Provide a ipni/offer UCAN ability to submit the location of a CAR and a CARx-index that a user has stored with w3s, to make the them discoverable via IPFS implementations and other IPNI consumers.

-The ipni/offer is optional, and if not invoked the user's data is not indexed.
+The ipni/offer is optional, and if not invoked, then the user's data is not indexed.

+If opting-in to IPNI indexing, the CAR file and the CARx-index are created by the client.
+The client may choose which multihashes they want indexed and specify this in the ipni/offer request.

 ### Indexing stored data